On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

-and the left Kan extension is fully faithful.
-To show essential surjectivity, let $W\in \igcat{G}$ be any object, and let $V\in \scr I$ be a vector space of the same dimension as $W$.
+\begin{pf*}{Proof of Proposition~\ref{thm:143}} Since $i:\icat\to \igcat{G}$ is fully faithful, the left Kan extension $i_{!}$ is fully faithful (see for example, \cite[Corollary~X.3]{MR1712872}).
+To show that it is essentially surjective, let $W\in \igcat{G}$ be any object, and let $V\in \icat$ be a vector space of the same dimension as $W$.
 Define $X$ by the coequalizer

 Since $\igcat{G}(W,V)= O(W,V)$, $i_{\ast}X$ is given by the coequalizer of

 There is thus a natural map

 Evaluating at $U\in \igcat{G}$ and using Lemma~\ref{thm:218} shows that~\eqref{eq:111} is an isomorphism.
 Thus $S^{-W}$ is in the image of $i_{\ast}$.
 It then follows easily that $i_{\ast}$ is essentially surjective.